jlan84/linear-algebra-assignment/pair.md

 ## Part 4: Partial Regression Plots and CCPR Plots

-**Partial Regression Plots** indicates the strength of the linear relationship between an individual feature and the response variable conditioned on rest of features in the model.
+**Partial Regression Plots** indicates the strength of the linear relationship between **an individual feature and the response variable conditioned on rest of features in the model**.
 Partial regression plots are also used to identify data points with high leverage and influential data points that might not have high leverage.

 **Component-Component plus Residual (CCPR) Plots** indicates the nature of the relationship between an individual feature and the response variable.
-They are useful in determining if a polynomial term is neccessary for a given feature.
+They are useful in determining if the feature has to be transformed (e.g. log / polynomial terms).

-1. Use `sm.graphics.plot_partregress` to make partial regression plots for income and education.
+1. Use `sm.graphics.plot_partregress` to make Partial Regression plots for income and education.
+Identify the influential points and describe the correlation between the individual features conditioned on the rest of the features.

 2. Use `sm.graphics.plot_ccpr` to make Component-Component plus Residual plots for income and education.
+Are there any transformations needed for any of the features?